microsoft/terminal/doc/specs/#605 - Search/spec.md

 1. The search is triggered by KeyBindings.
 A new setting property named "openFind" will be enabled in the Json file.
 The user can set their own key bindings for search.
 The default is "ctrl + F".
 2. The user search in a XAML TextBox, which is contained in a custom SearchBoxControl.
 The default position of the search box is the top right corner, the user can also move it to bottom right corner to avoid blocking text.
 3. We can have multiple search methods.
 The simplest one is exact text match.
 Other match methods include case-sensitive exact match and regex match.
 In the first phrase, we will focus on case sensitive/insensitive text exact match.
-4. If currently there is no active selection, the search starts from the last line of the viewport.
+4. If currently there is no active selection, the search starts from the last line of the mutableViewport.
 If there is an active selection, we start from the previous or the next text of the selected text.
 We automatically go around if we reach the start point of the search.
 5. The search dialog should not block terminal's view.
 In phrase one, this is achieved by make search box movable.
 The user can move the search box to the bottom right corner.
 6. The user should be able to fully interact with the terminal when the search box is on screen.
 7. For accessibility concerns, the user should be able to navigate all the iteractive elements on the search box using keyboard tab if the search box is focused.
 Searchbox could be created and closed with keyboard bindings.
 Close is usually binding to Esc.